 - 5. Appointment and Continuation of Futures Representative: The Honorable Charles B. Renfrew, retired, was appointed as the Futures Representative in the Western Asbestos cases on November 25, 2002, and his continued appointment as the Futures Representative of the Trust was approved by the Oakland Court in the Confirmation Order.
-Judge Renfrew has served as the Trust's Futures Representative since the Effective Date of the Trust. - 6.
-Fiscal Year and Tax Obligations: The Trust is required by the Internal Revenue Code to account for and report on its activities for tax purposes on a calendar-year basis.
+Judge Renfrew has served as the Trust's Futures Representative since the Effective Date of the Trust. - Revenue Code to account for and report on its activities for tax purposes on a calendar-year basis.
 Therefore, the Trust's fiscal year is the calendar year.
 Except where otherwise stated, all reports attached to this Annual Report cover the Accounting Period.
 Section 2.2(b) of the Trust Agreement requires the Trustees to file income tax and other returns and statements in a timely manner, and comply with all withholding obligations as legally required, including fulfilling requirements to maintain the Trust's status as a Qualified Settlement Fund.
 The Trust has complied with its tax obligations on a quarterly basis.
-The 2013 federal tax return was filed by its extended due date of September 15, 2014 and the 2014 federal tax return will be filed by its extended due date of September 15, 2015.
+The 2014 federal tax return was filed by its extended due date of September 15, 2015 and the 2015 federal tax return will be filed by its extended due date of September 15, 2016.
 The Trust resides in Nevada, and Nevada has no state income tax.
 Although the Trust is not subject to tax in California, the Trustees file a tax return in California each year, attaching a copy of the Trust's federal tax return, but showing no California taxable income or state tax liability. - 7.
 Annual Report: Section 2.2(c)(i) of the Trust Agreement provides in pertinent part:

-The Trustees shall cause to be prepared and filed with the Bankruptcy Court, as soon as available, and in any event within 120 days following the end of each fiscal year, an annual report containing financial statements of the Trust (including, without limitation, a statement of the net claimants' equity of the Trust as of the end of such fiscal year and a statement of changes in net claimants' equity for such fiscal year) audited by a firm of independent certified public accountants selected by the Trustees and accompanied by an opinion of such firm as to the fairness of the financial statements' presentation of the equity presently available to current and future claimants and as to the conformity of the financial statements with accounting principles generally accepted in the United States, except for the special-purpose accounting methods.
+The Trustees shall cause to be prepared and filed with the Bankruptcy Court, as soon as available, and in any event within 120 days following the end of each fiscal year, an annual report containing financial statements of the Trust (including, without limitation, a statement of the net claimants' equity of the Trust as of the end of such fiscal year and a statement of changes in net claimants' equity for such fiscal year)

+Case: 13-31914 Doc# 1841 Filed: 04/26/16 Effered: 04/26/16 13:53:45 Page 4 of audited by a firm of independent certified public accountants selected by the Trustees and accompanied by an opinion of such firm as to the fairness of the financial statements' presentation of the equity presently available to current and future claimants and as to the conformity of the financial statements with accounting principals generally accepted in the United States, except for the special-purpose accounting methods.